1 Introduction

 kubectl create -f mendix-app.yaml

-The Mendix 7 Runtime is stateless, meaning that a client can talk to any server instance.
+The Mendix runtime is stateless, meaning that a client can talk to any server instance.
 However, scheduled events and database migrations should be handled by only one instance.
-For this, we use a container index count.
+This is done using a container index count.
 The pod with index 0 will always trigger the schedule events and deal with database updates in case of an upgrade version.

 It should be noted that using a StatefulSet versus a deployment involves some difference in behavior.
 For example, a pod won’t move to a different node when it crashes, and when the node is not reachable, the pod is not recreated on another system.

 To make the app available from the browser, it needs to be accessible outside of the cluster.
-For this, we use a service of the LoadBalancer or NodePort type.
+For this, Mendix uses a service of the LoadBalancer or NodePort type.
 For Minikube we can use both, which exposes the app via an IP address.

 If you deploy to a cloud provider, the method for publishing your app may be different (for example, some cloud providers can automatically update the load balancer to forward a URL request to the cluster).
 For more information, see Create an External Load Balancer.